2023 AGM Report

 Chiltern Railways

-The present Chiltern franchise agreement ended in December 2021 and they have now been awarded a Direct Award by the Department for Transport (DfT) to continue to run the London to West Midlands services for 6 years starting in January 2022.
-The DfT will hold revenue and cost risk but Chiltern must continue to be a ‘Good and Efficient Operator’.
-A Business Plan for the next 15 months has been prepared which will commit Chiltern to a number of new and ongoing initiatives, including operational, environmental, performance, financial and customer satisfaction issues.
-This is good news for both staff and passengers alike.
-Their biggest challenge will be managing their all diesel fleet.
+The present Chiltern franchise agreement ended in December 2021 and since then they have operated under a Direct Award by the Department for Transport (DfT) to run the London to West Midlands services for 6 years.
+The DfT will hold revenue and cost risk but Chiltern must continue to be a 'Good and Efficient Operator'.
+Uncertainty over future franchise arrangements and government transport policy makes planning for the future difficult.

-There was still a significant funding gap between revenue and costs as passenger numbers are still below pre-pandemic levels.
-New working practices, especially working-from-home, were impacting passenger numbers.
-Also uncertainty over future franchise arrangements and government transport policy makes planning for the future difficult.
 On the staffing front it was noted that Chiltern has an older than average workforce so planning for managing large numbers of staff retiring was also an issue.

 West Midlands Railways

-As we will all be only too well aware, West Midlands Railways has had significant issues over the last two years, mainly due to a shortage of drivers because of an almost total interruption to its driver training programme; WMR have said they lost 25,000 driver training days to the pandemic, with 8,000 days missed on the Snow Hill lines alone.
+As we are only too well aware, West Midlands Railways has had significant issues over the last two years, mainly due to a shortage of drivers because of an almost total interruption to its driver training programme; WMR have said they lost 25,000 driver training days to the pandemic, with 8,000 days missed on the Snow Hill lines alone.
 This, coupled with higher than average retirements, meant that WMR have been struggling for drivers to meet what have subsequently been recognised as overly ambitious schedules introduced in May 2019.

 Cross Country